 There are a café and gift shop on site.

-If you want to breeze through and check out the tower, you may only spend a couple of hours here.
-If you’re going to do the gardens and Pinewood Estate plan for at least a half to full day.
+If you want to breeze through and check out the tower, you may only spend a couple of hours here if you’re going to do the gardens and Pinewood Estate plan for at least a half to a full day.